 How to see the Monks on the Walk for Peace

-Follow the Walk for Peace Facebook page to see if there will be any public gatherings in Raleigh or the Triangle.
+Follow the Walk for Peace Facebook page to learn about the public gatherings in Raleigh or the Triangle.
 If there are, and you attend, please be respectful and quiet.
 (No cheering or yelling.)

 You will also be able to see them as they walk their route (once we know exactly what it is.)
-In some areas, the public was invited to walk with them, but in other areas, there were too many people to do it safely, so people were encouraged to stand by the side of the route and watch them walk by.
+Early on, the public was invited to walk with them, but as the walk progressed there were too many people to do it safely, so people were encouraged to stand by the side of the route and watch them walk by.
 Again, it’s not like a marathon where you cheer and yell.
 It should be a time for quiet reflection and sharing peace.

 We will update here when there are details about the route and any gatherings.